Dealing with government agencies

 You can complain to the Ombudsman if you think a charge is unreasonable.

 Note: Be as specific as possible about the information you want when you ask for it.
-This will keep to a minimum the staff time involved in processing your request and make it less likely that you’ll be charged.
+This will keep the staff time involved in processing your request to a minimum and make it less likely that you’ll be charged.

 What’s the time limit for responding to my official information request?

-Official Information Act 1982, ss 15, 15A, 28 Local Government Official Information and Meetings Act 1987, ss 13, 14, 27
+Official Information Act 1982, ss 15, 15A Local Government Official Information and Meetings Act 1987, ss 13, 14

 The agency has to respond to your request as soon as reasonably practical, and no later than 20 working days after receiving it.